ianshusingh/idea-checklist/README.md

 - **"Saved for Later" List**: Store ideas here if the viewer who suggested them is absent.
 - **Bulk Add Ideas**: Quickly add multiple ideas from text input.
 - **Lightweight & Fast**: Built with Tauri, ensuring high performance and low resource usage.
-- **Theme Customization**: This App Has a Light Theme, Dark Theme, and a Terminal Theme (for more tech experience).
+- **Theme Customization**: This App has a Light Theme, Dark Theme, and a Terminal Theme (for more tech experience).
 - **Auto Save Feature**: Every Time You Manage The Idea, It Will Automatically Save To The Local Storage.

 ## Download